bryangxyz/NewsApp/README.md

 # News Search App

-> a news search app to get top news and search for interested topics
+> a news search app to get top news and search for interested topics, the user can also save news once log in.

 ## Quick Start